fusion-energy/neutronics_material_maker/README.md

 # <a name="todo"></a>Todos
  - Write MORE Tests and improve code coverage
- - Improve Materials (allow material made of isotopes aswell as elements)
+ - Add fispact writter to elements, isotopes, compounds and homogenised Materials
- - Add some more Materials to the examples
+ - Add squash option to all material cards
  - Combine with engineering materials database
- - Make a GUI
  - Address #todo comments in the code